UCSF-CBI/c4/docs/howto/rstudio.md

 After clicking 'Sign In', you should be redirected to the RStudio interface.

-To terminate the RStudio Server, start by exiting R by typing `quit()` at the R prompt.
+To terminate the RStudio Server, make sure to exit R first by typing `quit()` at the R prompt.
 Then press <kbd>Ctrl-C</kbd> in the terminal where you called `rsc start`.
 Alternatively, run `rsc stop` in another terminal, e.g. the second one used in Step 2.